 You should have regular meetings with your supervisors to discuss your progress, future plans and any concerns you may have.
 Where problems arise your supervisor should provide guidance and assistance to help take corrective action.
-If both of you are unsure then contact your local GA or the DGS.
+If both of you are unsure then contact the Graduate Studies Manager or the DGS.